 - glue stick

-- Downloaded Christmas Kindness Activity Strips (download it at the bottom of this article!)
+- Downloaded Christmas Kindness Activity Strips (download it at the bottom)

 How to Make a Kindness Christmas Advent Calendar: